-which can be regarded as providing a definition of linear momentum current density for plane waves in vacuum.
-This is our first result, which follows directly from Maxwell's equations and the Lorentz force without recourse to either quantum mechanics or conservation laws.
+which gives the linear momentum current density of plane waves in vacuum.
+This is our first result, which follows directly from Maxwell's equations and the Lorentz force without recourse to quantum mechanics or field theory.